Strong spatial mixing for colorings on trees and its algorithmic applications: Sampling colorings on large-girth graphs

 \subsection{$(R,\eps)$-influence decay on graphs from SSM and TID on trees}

 Suppose that the underlying graph $G = (V,E)$ has girth at least $\girth$.
-Let $K = \floor{\girth/2}-1$, so that if we pin the colors of all vertices in $S(u,K)$, the induced spin system on $B(u, K)$ is identical to that of a tree with associated boundary condition on $S(u,K)$.
+Let $K = \floor{\girth/2}-1$.
+We will consider the setting $K > R$.
+By our choice of $K$, if we pin the colors of all vertices in $S(u,K)$, the induced spin system on $B(u, K)$ is identical to that of a tree with associated boundary condition on $S(u,K)$.
 This fact will allow us to deduce $(R,\eps)$-influence decay on large-girth graphs from strong spatial mixing and total influence decay on trees.

 We establish $(R,\eps)$-influence decay (\cref{cond:inf-decay}) using the following lemma to upper bound the sum of the distance $R$ influences;~\cref{lem:sum-infl} holds for any spin system (i.e.\ does not require assumptions about girth, SSM, or TID). \begin{lemma} For any pinning $(\Lambda,\tau) \in \zcT$, any vertex $u \in V \setminus \Lambda$, and any two colors $\mfb,\mfc \in \zcQ^\tau_u$, we have for all integers $K > R \ge 1$ that